 OPTIONAL ACTIVITIES/SERVICES: (must be booked in advance)

 If you want to avoid carrying too much weight you can pay for a private porter.
-These porters carry a maximum of 15 kilos in a dry bag provided by Chile Nativo, a service which is usually good to share between 2 – 3 people and must be booked for 2 days (Day 2 and 3) Porter price for 2 days: USD$300
+These porters carry a maximum of 15 kilos in a dry bag provided by Chile Nativo, a service which is usually good to share between 2 – 3 people and must be booked for 2 days (Day 2 and 3).
+Porter price for 2 days is USD$300

-Contact our Trip Specialists for our longer (5 or 6 days) versions of this program
+Contact our Trip Specialists for our longer (5 or 6 Day) versions of this program!

 ** prices to be confirmed